Aaslan01/rn-table/README.md

       Crimes: 69,
   }
   ```
-- `onCheck`
-  - `onCheck` is the method called every time an item is selected.
+- `onCheck` : is the method called every time an item is selected.
   ```js
   onCheck={selected => {
     // selected is an array of the selected items (their unique keys) }}
   ```

-### The `fitWidth` prop
+### Optional props
-This prop tells the table whether to fit the device's width or to enlarge as much as needed.
+- `fitWidth` : this prop tells the table whether to fit the device's width or to enlarge as much as needed.
+- `headerStyle` : this prop contains a `StyleSheet` object used to apply a custom style to the header.
+- `oddRowStyle` : this prop contains a `StyleSheet` object used to apply a custom style to the odd-indexed rows.
+- `evenRowStyle` : this prop contains a `StyleSheet` object used to apply a custom style to the even-indexed rows.
+- `containerStyle` : this prop contains a `StyleSheet` object used to apply a custom style to the view containing the rows.